Published on April 5, 2020 – Last Updated on March 29, 2022

 - Details of pregnancy in your current week stage

-Click on the pregnancy due date calculator to use it online for free.
+Click on the pregnancy due to date calculator to use it online for free.

 What is Hypnobirthing?

-Hypnobirthing is a form of natural childbirth and helps with controlling pain through relaxation techniques, breathing, and visualizations.
+Hypnobirthing is a form of natural childbirth and helps control pain through relaxation techniques, breathing, and visualizations.
 It first came to light in 1989 when hypnotherapist Marie Mongan wrote the book Hypnobirthing: A Celebration of Life.

-It also advocates that knowing exactly what is happening with your body while you are in labor and giving birth, that it reduces the fear and anxiety associated with childbirth.
+It also advocates that knowing precisely what is happening with your body while in labor and giving birth reduces the fear and anxiety associated with childbirth.

-Hypnobirthing achieves this not only through relaxation techniques but by preparing a woman psychologically for the natural process of birth.
-Hypnobirthing can help you have a calm and gentle birth.
+Hypnobirthing achieves this through relaxation techniques and preparing a woman psychologically for the natural process of birth.
+As a result, hypnobirthing can help you have a calm and gentle birth.